 INDIA CALECUT NUOVA TAVOLA

 Southern India with the Bay of Bengal, the island of Ceylon and the Maldives.
-Published in Ruscelli's 'La Geographi di Claudio Tolomeo', first issued 1561.This example is from the second state state, with platemark at the top:
+Published in Ruscelli's 'La Geographi di Claudio Tolomeo', first issued 1561.This example is from the first state, with no platemark at the top: two maps were engraved on the same plate and the resulting sheet halved.

 Cartographer : RUSCELLI Girolamo